heymumford/Samstraumr/Samstraumr-v0.2/samstraumr-core/RationaleOnUsingBDD.md

 ## Situation

-Samstraumr, a revolutionary framework for creating adaptive, self-aware software systems, represents a paradigm shift in software development.
-Its tube-based design and living systems approach offer unprecedented flexibility and resilience.
+Samstraumr, a framework for creating adaptive, self-aware software systems, hopes to inspire a paradigm shift in software development.
+Its tube-based design and living systems approach offer flexibility and resilience.
 However, with great power comes great responsibility – and the need for equally innovative testing and documentation strategies.

 ## Complication